-Make Safety a Priority When Preparing for a Hurricane
+Make Safety a Priority When Preparing For a Hurricane

 Safety tips to keep in mind include:

-- Before tackling any project, take a few minutes to prepare for the job.
+- Before any project, take a few minutes to prepare for the job.
 Make sure you’ve got the right tools and check cords for any cracks or frayed insulation.
 Take note of potential hazards in the work area such as overhead power lines, especially those connected to the home.

 - When working to protect your home from a hurricane, take the time to look up and around you.
-Always be aware of the location of power lines, particularly when using long metal tools like ladders and pruning poles, or installing straps or clips to securely fasten your roof to the frame structure.
+Always be aware of the location of power lines, particularly when using long tools like ladders and pruning poles, or installing straps or clips to securely fasten your roof to the frame structure.